 "What Caused Chicago Bank Failures in the Great Depression?
-A Look at the 1920s" (revise and resubmit, Journal of Economic History) This paper reassesses the causes of Chicago bank failures during the Great Depression by tracking the evolution of their balance sheets in the 1920s.
+A Look at the 1920s" (resubmitted, Journal of Economic History) This paper reassesses the causes of Chicago bank failures during the Great Depression by tracking the evolution of their balance sheets in the 1920s.
 I find that all Chicago banks suffered tremendous deposit withdrawals; however banks that failed earlier in the 1930s had invested more in mortgages in the 1920s.
 The main problem with mortgages was their lack of liquidity, not their quality.
 Banks heavily engaged in mortgages did not have enough liquid assets to face the withdrawals and failed.
 This paper thus reasserts the importance of pre-crisis liquidity risk management in preventing bank failures.

 Research in Progress

-"Debt Dilution in 1920s America: Lighting the Fuse of a Mortgage Crisis" (EHES Working Paper, March 2014) An explanation of the Great Depression based on mortgage debt via the banking channel has been downplayed due to the conservatism of mortgage contracts at the time.
+"Debt Dilution in 1920s America: Lighting the Fuse of a Mortgage Crisis" (submitted; also available as an EHES Working Paper, March 2014) An explanation of the Great Depression based on mortgage debt via the banking channel has been downplayed due to the conservatism of mortgage contracts at the time.
 For instance, loan-to-value ratios often did not exceed 50 per cent.
 As I show in a previous paper, the main problem with mortgages at the time was their intrinsic lack of liquidity.
 Nevertheless, using newly-discovered archival documents and a newly-compiled dataset from 1934, this paper uncovers a darker side of 1920s US mortgage lending: the so-called "second mortgage system."
 As borrowers often could not make a 50 percent down payment, a majority of them took on second mortgages at usurious rates.
 As theory predicts, debt dilution, even in the presence of seniority rules, can be highly detrimental to both junior and senior lenders.
 The probability of default on first mortgages was likely to increase, and commercial banks were more likely to foreclose.
 Through foreclosure they would still be able to retrieve 50 percent of the property value, but often after a protracted foreclosure process -- a great impediment to bank survival in case of a liquidity crisis.
 This paper is thus a timely reminder that second mortgages, or "piggyback loans" as they are called today, can be hazardous to lenders and borrowers alike.
 It provides further empirical evidence that debt dilution can be detrimental to credit.Out of the Shadows: Commercial Bank Mortgage Securitization and the Great Depression in the Chicago Area In a previous paper I showed that unsecuritized mortgage loans were a significant predictor of failure among Chicago banks in the Great Depression.
 Would mortgage securitization have solved the problem?
 Here I show that it would not in the way undertaken by banks in the Chicago area.
 First, using new archival material I show that most banks in the Chicago area did engage in some form of mortgage securitization in the 1920s.
 Second, I provide evidence that the two conditions for efficient mortgage securitization based on Snowden (1995) - the existence of a regulated securities exchange and full legal guarantee on the part of the issuer - were not met, thereby reducing monitoring incentives and putting banks' solvency under threat.
 Finally, I emphasize an aggravating factor in the special case of commercial, deposit-taking banks: the fact that many investors in the mortgage bonds were also depositors in the bank, thereby increasing the likelihood of a bank run.
 Those inefficiencies are not dissimilar to those affecting US mortgage securitization in the 2000s.